Kentucky High School Principal Admits To Stealing Nude Photos From Teens’ Phones, Trading Them Online

 Forensic investigators eventually determined that the IP address from which the naked image had been uploaded belonged to Goodlett.
 As it turned out, Goodlett had confiscated the girl’s phone back when she was in high school; police deduced that he must have stolen the nude image from her confiscated cell phone.

 Investigators served a search warrant at Goodlett’s home, and found some 60 images of child pornography on his computer and other devices.
 One was the woman whose phone had been confiscated when she was a teenager.
-Another was of a naked girl between ten and 14 years of age.
+Another was of a naked girl between 10 and 14 years of age.
 The National Center for Missing and Exploited Children began working to match the child pornography images to known victims of sexual assault and known missing children.

 Under interrogation by the Kentucky State Police, Goodlett admitted that he stole more than just one image of a naked teenager from a student’s confiscated cell phone.